 Payment: Any payment that is dishonored (NSF returned checks or check drafts, etc.) will be assessed a non-refundable $20 fee.
 If a payment option is established between an ISSA enrollment representative and the student, subsequent monthly payment(s) will be due in 30-day increments after the initial payment has been processed and deducted electronically from the checking/credit card account of record unless other payment arrangements have been made.
 Payment Plan payments cannot be made by money order.
 A payment is considered late if not made by the designated due date(s).
 A non-refundable $20 late fee will be assessed for a payment not received or processed within 15 days after the scheduled due date.
 If a payment is not received by the 90th day after the scheduled payment due date, the student account will be placed on Default Status and assessed a non-refundable $30 default fee.
 Accounts placed on Default Status may incur the following actions: 1) Denied access to the ISSA Members Website, 2) Denied access to the Learning Management System, 3) Withheld ISSA grades until account is paid in full.

-Loans: Students who obtain loans to pay for an educational program must repay the full amount of the loan plus interest.
+Loans: Students who obtain loans to pay for an educational program must repay the full amount of the loan plus interest, less the amount of any refund.
 If a student defaults on a loan 1) The federal or state government or a loan guarantee agency may take action against the student, including applying any income tax refund to which the person is entitled to reduce the balance owed on the loan.
 (2) The student may not be eligible for any other federal student financial aid at another institution or other government financial assistance until the loan is repaid.